 If you are building agents, you have already hit this.
 The model knows a lot, but it does not know what changed this morning.
 So you reach for a scraper, wire it into a tool call, and discover that the scraper is now the heaviest, flakiest, most operationally annoying part of your stack.
 It pulls in a headless Chrome, a queue, a couple of Node services, and a few gigabytes of container.
 You wanted fresh text for a RAG pipeline.
 You got a distributed system.

 We built fastCRW as the opposite of that.
 It is a web scraper written in Rust, shipped as a single binary, that speaks an MCP interface so an agent can call it directly.
 This post is about using it for exactly one job: getting clean, fresh web content into an agent's context, whether that context is a RAG index or a live tool call mid-conversation.
-We will show the numbers we can stand behind, the MCP wiring, and the places it still falls short.
+We will show the numbers we can stand behind and the MCP wiring.

 Why a scraper is an agent problem, not a data-engineering problem